edgio-docs/edgio-docs/src/guides/v7/basics/deployments.md

 ## Versioning {/*versioning*/}

+Upon deploying changes, {{ PRODUCT }} assigns a unique version number to the deployment.
+This allows you to track the changes deployed to this environment.

+**Key information:**
+-   {{ PRODUCT }} increments this version number by 1 for each new deployment.
-Deployments are versioned.
-Each deployment is assigned a unique version number.
-This allows you to quickly roll back to a previous version when a breaking change is introduced into an environment.
+-   You can quickly roll back to any previous version.
+For example, you may wish to roll back to a previous deployment when a breaking change is introduced into an environment.
+-   Each deployment is also assigned an environment version number.
+Deploying new changes increments both the deployment and the environment version number.
+However, rolling back to a previous environment version will only increment the deployment version number.
+The environment version number, on the other hand, will be set to the number for the environment version to which you rolled back.

 **To roll back to a previous version**